JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/challengeHints/Capture_The_Flag.rst

-.. _Capture_The_Flag_Solution:
+.. _Capture_The_Flag_hints:

-Capture The Flag Challenge Solution
+Capture The Flag Challenge Hints
 ===================================

-This page contains the capture the flag challenge solution.
+This page contains the capture the flag challenge hints.